Managing your finances can feel like another full-time job, and for some, assisting people with their finances is their full-time job!

 Situations change throughout a year, and a new budget to go along with your new goals will keep you on the right track.
 Do this after you've established your financial goals.

 8. Bone Up on How This Year's Tax Law Changes Will Affect You

-You don't have to be a tax guru, but having an idea of new changes in the tax laws will help ensure you don't pay any more taxes than necessary.
+You don't have to be a tax guru, but having an idea of new changes in the tax laws will help you ensure that you don't pay any more taxes than necessary.
 For instance, have the limits on IRA contributions been raised?

-9. Tweak Your Income Tax Withholding
+9. Adjust Your Income Tax Withholding

 The Annual Financial To-Do-List Bottom Line

-You certainly don't have to complete these to-do's all at once the first week of the new year, but tackling a few each week will have you in good shape quickly, and you'll feel more in control of your financial situation.
+You certainly don't have to complete these to-do's all at once in the first week of the new year, but tackling a few each week will have you in good shape quickly, and you'll feel more in control of your financial situation.